Deep Contrastive Multiview Network Embedding: Abstract

 \section{Abstract}

-Multi-view network embedding aims at projecting nodes in the network to low-dimensional vectors, while preserving their multiple relations and attribute information.
-Contrastive learning-based methods have preliminarily shown promising performance in this task.
-However, most contrastive learning-based methods mostly rely on high-quality graph embedding and explore less on the relationships between different graph views.
-To deal with these deficiencies, we design a novel node-to-node \underline{C}ontrastive lea\underline{R}ning fram\underline{E}work for \underline{M}ulti-view network \underline{E}mbedding (\themodel), which mainly contains two contrastive objectives: \emph{Multi-view fusion InfoMax} and \emph{Inter-view InfoMin}.
-The former objective distills information from embeddings generated from different graph views, while the latter distinguishes different graph views better to capture the complementary information between them.
-Specifically, we first apply a view encoder to generate each graph view representation and utilize a multi-view aggregator to fuse these representations.
-Then, we unify the two contrastive objectives into one learning objective for training.
-Extensive experiments on three real-world datasets show that \themodel outperforms existing methods consistently.
+Multiview network embedding aims at projecting nodes in the network to low-dimensional vectors, while preserving their multiple relations and attribute information.
+Contrastive learning approaches have shown promising performance in this task.
+However, they neglect the semantic consistency between fused and view representations and have difficulty in modeling complementary information between different views.
+To deal with these deficiencies, this work presents a novel \underline{C}ontrastive lea\underline{R}ning fram\underline{E}work for \underline{M}ultiview network \underline{E}mbedding (\themodel).
+In our work, different views can be obtained based on the various relations among nodes.
+Then, we generate view embeddings via proper view encoders and utilize an attentive multiview aggregator to fuse these representations.
+Particularly, we design two collaborative contrastive objectives, view fusion InfoMax and inter-view InfoMin, to train the model in a self-supervised manner.
+The former objective distills information from embeddings generated from different views, while the latter captures complementary information among views to promote distinctive view embeddings.
+We also show that the two objectives can be unified into one objective for model training.
+Extensive experiments on three real-world datasets demonstrate that our proposed \themodel is able to consistently outperform state-of-the-art methods.